Inventing the Future

 The expert programme on architecture and urbanism titled "Looking into the Future" will take place on 8 April at the National Centre RUSSIA.
 Urban development will be discussed by leading Russian and international architects, urbanists, designers, government representatives, and figures from the creative industries.

 The programme will begin with a session titled "The Architecture of Tomorrow: The Role of National and Global Components."
 Industry experts will debate the concept of total city design, explore the needs of architects, and discuss the living environment of urban residents.
-According to urbanist and Director General of the Strategic Development Agency "CENTRE", Sergei Georgievskiy, it is important for urban planners today to anticipate the future.
+According to urbanist and Co-founder of the Strategic Development Agency "CENTRE", Sergei Georgievskiy, it is important for urban planners today to anticipate the future.

 "The pace of life changes in the 21st century is so rapid that by designing according to today's standards, we are essentially designing for 'yesterday', since construction follows the design phase, and only after 2–3 years will users experience the finished architectural object.
 It is crucial to anticipate the future — its demands, technologies, and risks.
 And to understand how to live in an accelerating world, we must speak now about architecture that shapes the living environment of the urban citizen," emphasises Sergei Georgievskiy.